 \subsection{System Model}

-As depicted in Fig.\ref{fig:System model}, we consider an ISAC system aided by a fRIS.
-Specifically, the ISAC base station (BS), equipped with a $M$-antenna uniform linear array (ULA), aims to simultaneously serve $K$ single-antenna communication users and sense $T$ point targets.
-Without loss of generalization, it is considered that the direct sensing and communication paths are blocked so that the fRIS is deployed to establish the virtual links and sensing paths.
-The fRIS has $N$ movable elements, where all the elements can move freely within a planar region $\mathcal{A}$ with the shape of $A \times A$.
-For $n$-th fRIS element, its position is denoted by its Cartesian coordinate $\mathbf{p}_n=\left[p_{x,n}, p_{y,n}\right]^\mathrm{T} \in \mathcal{A}^{2\times 1}$.
-As a result, the positions of all the elements can be given compactly as $\mathbf{p}=\left[\mathbf{p}_1, \mathbf{p}_2,\cdots, \mathbf{p}_N \right]\in \mathcal{A}^{2\times N}$.
+As illustrated in Fig. \ref{fig:System model}, we consider an ISAC system assisted by a fRIS.
+The ISAC base station (BS), equipped with a uniform linear array (ULA) of $M$ antennas, simultaneously serves $K$ single-antenna communication users and senses $T$ point targets.
+Without loss of generality, we assume that direct links for both sensing and communication are blocked and thus a fRIS is deployed to establish virtual communication and sensing paths.
+The fRIS is comprised of $N$ movable elements, where each element can reposition freely within a planar region $\mathcal{A}$ of size $A \times A$.
+The position of the $n$-th element is denoted as $\mathbf{p}_n = [p_{x,n}, p_{y,n}]^\mathrm{T} \in \mathcal{A}^{2 \times 1}$, where all the element positions are given by $\mathbf{p} = [\mathbf{p}_1, \mathbf{p}_2, \ldots, \mathbf{p}_N] \in \mathcal{A}^{2 \times N}$.